CodeAndLoathing/mudlet-slothmud/Packages/SlothMap.md

 5) Change the end of line delimiter

-    Some of the special exists on the map require you to have the end of line delimiter set to ; instead of ;;
+    Some of the special exits on the map require you to have the end of line delimiter set to ; instead of ;;
     If you want speedwalk to work with these special exits go to Options > Preferences > Input Line Change command seperate to just ; instead of ;;